 We started our explorations with a day trip to Glenorchy – a small lake-side town 46km north of Queenstown.
 The winding road from Queenstown to Glenorchy follows the shoreline of Lake Wakatipu, and it is pretty much a continuous 46-km long photo opportunity.
 Even though we were seeing it on an overcast day.

 When I think about New Zealand, the first thing that comes to mind is the magnificent scenery portrayed in The Lord of the Rings movies.
-While the only surviving movie set from the LOR films, the adorable Hobbiton is located on the North Island, the scenery of the Middle Earth is unmistakably South Island-ish.
+While the only surviving movie set from the LOTR films – the adorable Hobbiton is located on the North Island, the scenery of the Middle-earth is unmistakably South Island-ish.

-So not surprisingly, a week-long road trip through parts of the South Island felt like a journey into the Middle Earth.
+So not surprisingly, a week-long road trip through parts of the South Island felt like a journey into the Middle-earth.
 And this part of the island is the perfect introduction to the mystical world of elves and wizards.
-The area around Glenorchy is where Isengard, Lothlorien and Amon Hen were filmed.
+The area around Glenorchy is where Isengard and Lothlorien were filmed.
 The Queenstown to Glenorchy road takes you past the filming locations for Amon Hen and Ithilien camp.
 The red beech forest lying along the road from Glenorchy to Paradise was used to create the scenes in the elf kingdom of Lothlorien.

 Glenorchy has the feeling of a small sleepy village set amid spectacular mountainous scenery.
 There is a lovely Mangrove Walkway that takes you on a 1-hr walk through a serene wetland.
 On clear days, you can see the mountain peaks reflected in the still water of the lagoon.